-Yes, staying cool without air conditioning is actually possible.
-Here are some tips to show you how to cool a room without AC, for when the summer heat starts becoming unbearable.
+Yes, it is possible to stay cool without air conditioning.
+We’ve gathered some tips to show you how to cool a room without AC, for the days when the summer heat is just unbearable.

-Air conditioners are expensive, difficult to install, and from an ecological standpoint, problematic.
+Air conditioners can be expensive, difficult to install, and from an ecological standpoint, incredibly problematic.
 Even an air conditioner that operates at 800 watts, for example, uses more energy than 100 energy-efficient lightbulbs.
 Luckily, there are alternative ways to beat the heat, without damaging the environment.
 Skeptical?
-Read on.
-Here are three simple ways to cool down your room without AC:
+Keep reading.
+We’ll show you the 7 best tips on how to cool your house without AC.

-How to Cool Down a Room Without AC #1: Wet Towels or Sheets
+#1 How to Cool a Room Without AC: Hang up Wet Towels or Sheets

 Why does this help?
 Two words: evaporative cooling.
 In order to accomplish a phase change like evaporation, water needs to draw in heat energy from the environment.
 The amount of energy needed to free an atom from the liquid state is equivalent to the energy needed to overcome the surface tension of that liquid.
 Water happens to have a relatively high level of surface tension, so it has to absorb a large amount of heat energy in order to go from liquid to gas.
 As the heat gets absorbed into this process, the room gets cooler.